-A jewel of the Atlantic Ocean, the Commonwealth of the Bahamas is an archipelago of 29 islands, 661 cays and 2.387 islets, located north of Cuba, Haiti and Dominican Republic, northwest of the Turks and Caicos Islands, and southeast of the United States.
+A jewel of the Atlantic Ocean, the Commonwealth of the Bahamas is an archipelago of 29 islands, 661 cays, and 2.387 islets, located north of Cuba, Haiti, and the Dominican Republic, northwest of the Turks and Caicos Islands, and southeast of the United States.

-It holds 5% of the world's reef mass, in total, and is renown by its stunning natural beauty and sea life.
+It holds 5 percent of the world's reef mass and is renowned for its stunning natural beauty and sea life.